aracyla/get-address-info/README.md

 * It is not that precise, since it uses simple geo-ip API(which uses ip tables that might be outdate or wrong);

-* This simple project was made to get into node-js and js stuffs;

 ___
-*You if you have any tip that would help to improve this project(or my js skills) just send me a message or an email.*
+* *Note1: You if you have any tip that would help to improve this project(or my js skills) just send me a message or an email.*
+* *Note2: This simple project was made to get into node-js and js stuffs;*